naofumi/apache/README.md

 ## Deploy

-1. Run `bin/integrate` and confirm the page on `http://localhost:8080`
-2. Commit the changes to Git
+1. Commit changes to Git
-3. Run `kamal deploy`
+2. Run `kamal deploy`

-## Todo
+## Notes

-* Build Vite inside Docker so that we don't have to commit the build files to Git.
+* Contents of `/htdocs` are managed by Vite.
+   * Do not commit this to Git (it is included in `.gitignore`)
+   * Do not edit the contents of this directory.
+Vite will override any changes.